 So maybe you go back and ask another 200 people a quick, focused question to see if the trend resonates with a larger segment of users.
 Traynor says this will help you validate that a need exists and supports your hypothesis that a change should be made.

 All hypothesizing aside, Traynor still believes it’s important to trust your gut too when it comes to your product’s direction.

 "It’s worth saying that if you really know your product and customer base you can bypass a lot of this if you have a good feel of what you’re trying to do," he says.
 "Inevitably as the product grows though, you’ll begin to attract people less like yourself who may not fall into that area."

 Even with all the improvements you could possibly make to your product, you'll still need to help some customers.
 But don't wait for them to contact you—get in touch first when it seems like there's a problem, and help them before they think to ask for help.
-That's the idea behind proactive customer support, which you'll learn how to implement in our last chapter.
+That's the idea behind proactive customer support.